karthikkolanji/TicketBookingCompose/README.md

 # TicketBooking App
-An simple app to deposit and with money.
+An simple app to book movie seat.